 - These emails often have links or attachments which could contain malware that steals personal data from your computer

-- An attacker might use social engineering tactics by calling you on the phone and pretending to be from your bank, claiming there’s an issue with your account.
+- An attacker might use social engineering tactics by calling you on the phone and pretending to be from your bank, claiming an issue with your account.

 - The goal of a social engineer may be to extract private data such as passwords and credit card numbers, gain system privileges, or access personal computer systems.